 -- In what important ways has CTE implementation evolved since Perkins IV?
 Another goal of this information collection is to understand more broadly how CTE is changing.
 This could be achieved by comparing results from these surveys to those administered in 2010 under a previous mandated assessment of the Perkins Act.
 Such a comparison would require repeating some items from the previous survey instruments.

 The American Institutes for Research, the current contractor to IES, will administer two data collection activities:

 -- District survey.
 This web-based survey will focus on the implementation of state CTE policies, adoption of district CTE policies and practices, and supports provided to schools.
-The study team will send the survey to the district coordinator of CTE in a nationally representative sample of 1,008 Perkins-eligible school districts beginning in May 2023.
-Perkins-eligible school districts include those that receive funding under Perkins V (funded LEAs) and those that do not receive funding (nonfunded LEAs).
-Although nonfunded LEAs will not be implementing Perkins V, they are included in the sample so that the evaluation can present a national picture of CTE.
+The study team will send the survey to the district coordinator of CTE in a nationally representative sample of 850 Perkins-eligible school districts beginning in June 2023.
+While Perkins-eligible school districts include those that receive funding under Perkins V (funded LEAs) and those that do not receive funding (non-funded LEAs), the survey will only focus on funded LEAs.
 Districts receiving Perkins V funds are expected to cooperate in Department evaluations following the Education Department General Administrative Regulations (EDGAR) (34 C.F.R. § 76.591).